ReFreezed/HotParticles/misc/README.txt

 - Particle: The lifetime of each individual particle.

 Area: Distribution of the particles when they spawn.
+- Offset pos: The area/emitter's offset from the base position.
+You can use this to offset multiple particle systems from each other.
 - Angle: Angle of the distribution area.
 - dx/dy: The size of the distribution area.
 - Direction relative to area center: Enabling this will make the Direction